If you can't get approved for a mainstream car loan car loan or credit card, it is likely due to your credit history, or lack thereof.

 "A "credit-builder loan" is basically what it sounds like: a loan designed solely for the purpose of helping you build good credit," writes attorney Amy Loftsgordon on NOLO.
 These are often available through online lenders like Self Lender, community credit unions and banks, as well as Community Development Financial Institutions (CDFIs), like Fig Loans.
 As with the other credit building methods, credit building loans can differ, but they generally include the following characteristics:

-Once you take the first few steps towards establishing your own credit, it can take six months or more to get a credit score.
-For more credit building tips from experts, check out the articles below:
+It is important to note that once you take the first few steps towards establishing your own credit, it can take six months or more to get a credit score.